rlawrenc/cosc_304/README.md

 - Allowing another person to write or complete any part of any exam **(severe)**
 - Posting or providing answers to students who have not yet completed the exam
 - Requesting help from other people or web services for open book exams
-- Posting or providing exam questions and answers after exam has been completed
+- Posting or providing exam questions and answers after the exam has been completed

 ### Grading Practices
 Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
 Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
 Grades are not official until they appear on a student's academic record. http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014  If you have any questions about how academic integrity applies to this course, please consult with your professor.